nomadicmehul/devconfIN/README.md

 The Conference will take place at August 4-5, 2018 in Bangalore.
 [Full story](https://devconf.info/in)

-* Title : Authentication or Authorization as a Service (AAAS)
+* Title : JS Authentication with Auth0
-* Description : Authorization as a Service (AAAS) is a service able to correlate identity, context and operational facts with a rule-driven policy, and produce a decision for an authorized claimant.
-Authentication is an important factor in the success of applications and their architectures.
-Serverless architectures are no exception to this.
-One of the leading serverless Authentication as a Service (AaaS) platforms is Auth0.
-In this talk the audience learned about the different concepts of Authentication or Authorization.
+* Description : This is introductory talk about the JS Authentication, where Viral will discuss about the role that Auth0 authentication plays in modern software development where it is a lot more than just the login screen.
+You will be able to learn about the different concept about the authentication with JS and In this talk the audience will learned about the different concepts that make up modern identity important for us to be secure, it will also enable people from the different peers technical as well as non-technical enthusiast to take opportunities to rethink of Authentication process of web application.

 ### Goals :